-- Step 1 Ensure that all cables are properly attached to both the router and the PC. - Step 2 Restart RSL and connect using the Preconfigured router option. - Step 3 When asked if you want to overwrite the existing startup configuration file, choose NO. - Step 4 When asked if you want to continue, choose YES.

-Step 5 When connected, select Download Router Configuration in the Router Software Loader dialog box.
+- Step 1 Ensure that all cables are properly attached to both the access server and the PC. - Step 2 Restart RSL and connect using the Preconfigured router option. - When asked if you want to overwrite the existing startup configuration file, choose NO. Step 3 - Step 4 When asked if you want to continue, choose YES. - Step 5 When connected, select Download Router Configuration in the Router Software Loader dialog box.

-Step 6 Select the appropriate file, and click Copy configuration to the router's nonvolatile memory.
+Select the appropriate file, and click Copy configuration to the router's nonvolatile Step 6 memory.

-The router should now contain the startup configuration it had before the initial RSL connection.
+The access server should now contain the startup configuration it had before the initial RSL connection.
 You can now exit RSL.

-Note In the previous situation, the router's configuration register (config-register 0xnnnn) is not restored.
+Note In the previous situation, the access server's configuration register (config-register 0xnnnn) is not restored.

-Note If you enter Ctrl-Alt-Delete to terminate RSL, the router's configuration and configuration register are not restored.
-However, in this case, the configuration file is not deleted from the PC, so it can be restored using the previous steps.
+Note If you enter Ctrl-Alt-Delete to terminate RSL, the access server's configuration and configuration register are not restored.
+However, in this case the configuration file is not deleted from the PC, so it can be restored using the previous steps.